ninabarzh/broomstick/content/posts/hunger-games.md

 * Role: Timber, biodiversity, ecological services
 * Cost: Deforestation, land grabs, human rights abuses

 The green lungs of the planet are treated as kindling.
-Forests are felled not for need but for greed—mahogany for luxury, palm oil for processed snacks, charcoal for export.
+Forests are felled not for need but for greed, mahogany for luxury, palm oil for processed snacks, charcoal for export.
 Indigenous communities are displaced under the guise of development, their knowledge ignored and their lands stolen.

 Extraction here is brutal and visible.
 The trees fall, the soil washes away, and the animals vanish.
 Human rights activists go missing with alarming regularity.